cubitic/eng-leadership/teams/agile.md

 # 4 Values of Agile

-The Agile Manifesto describes 4 key values that describe the agile mindset:
+The Agile Manifesto lists 4 key values that describe the agile mindset:

 - Individuals and interactions over processes and tools
 - Working software over comprehensive documentation